DUR Board Overview

 The Mississippi Division of Medicaid’s Drug Utilization Review (DUR) Board is a quality assurance body which seeks to assure appropriate drug therapy to include optimal beneficiary outcomes and appropriate education for providers and beneficiaries.
 The DUR Board is composed of twelve participating Medicaid providers who are in good standing with their representative organizations.

 The Board reviews utilization of drug therapy and evaluates the long-term success of the treatments.

 DUR Board Meeting Information

 The Drug Utilization Review (DUR) Board meets quarterly.
-Meetings are scheduled for room 145 at 1 p.m. in the Woolfolk Building, 501 North West Street, Jackson, MS. The DUR meeting dates for 2020 are as follows:
+Meetings are normally scheduled for room 145 at 1 p.m. in the Woolfolk Building, 501 North West Street, Jackson, MS. Due to the current pandemic, meetings will be held virtually.
+The DUR meeting dates for 2020 and tentative 2021 dates are as follows:

 DUR Board Meeting Resources

 DUR Board Information | DUR Board Packets & Meeting Minutes Archive

 Mississippi Evidence-Based DUR Initiative